-Useful Notes: The Yugoslav Wars aka: Yugoslav Wars
+Useful Notes: The Yugoslav Wars

 "If you saw what I see for the future of Yugoslavia, it would scare you."

 - Croatian War of Independence (1991 - 1995): Croatia vs. Yugoslavia and the Republika Srpska Krajina (1991 - 1992); Croatia vs. the Republika Srpska Krajina (1992 - 1995).
 Croatian victory.
 22,699 dead.

-to serve their own purposes; as such, the battle lines were drawn in accordance with this masquerade: Serbs, who were Orthodox Christian, received help from the similarly Orthodox Russians; Croats, who were traditionally Catholic, received help from the Western countries; and the Bosniaks, who had converted to Islam during the Ottoman era received help from both the West and fellow Islamic countries.
+to serve their own cynical purposes; as such, the battle lines were drawn in accordance with this masquerade: Serbs, who were Orthodox Christian, received help from the similarly Orthodox Russians; Croats, who were traditionally Catholic, received help from the Western countries; and the Bosniaks, who had converted to Islam during the Ottoman era received help from both the West and fellow Islamic countries.
 The wars also had an economic edge to them; the two northern republics were the most heavily industrialized, and their inhabitants often accused the government of subsidizing the Serb plurality (Serbs amounted to about 36% of the population; next largest were Croats at about 20%) at their expense, making them the first to bail.

 generally standing around, powerless to help as the big powers dithered in New York as the entire region just went to shit.
 It initially started off as a small conflict in Slovenia and eventually grew to a much larger war in Croatia.

 The true horrors, however, were showcased in the Bosnian War, which overlapped the Croatian War of Independence, and where the fighting quickly morphed into Bosnian Serbs versus Bosnian Croats versus Bosnian Muslims loyal to Izetbegovic versus Bosnian Muslims loyal to Abdic versus any militia given even a degree of autonomy.
 While the world was aware of the bloody conflicts going on, the media had a tendency to avoid mentioning WHY the war even started in the first place.
 As a result, the Western world, unaccustomed to the rivalries in the Balkans, sat around and twiddled their thumbs, basically unable to help or understand these conflicted people.
 (Yet supplying and selling weapons and supplies to this certain sides in an attempt to tip the balance and bring the war to an early end.
 And every major power backed at least one side, everything from Jihadists in Bosnia to Croatia having the French and America supply arms.)
 This, combined with the "us versus them" mentality of the people at war, made for a deadly combination.